MovalAgroingenieria/general_clean/account_banking_debit_suma/README.rst

 Notes
 =====
 After installation, it is mandatory to create a payment mode called 'SUMA' associated with the payment method Tax management.
 Alicante County Council (SUMA)'.

+It is also advisable not to use the option "Group transactions in payment orders", in the configuration options of the SUMA payment mode (each transaction will be a bank payment line).

 Credits
 =======